Taking life moment by truthful moment. That's what yoga has been trying to teach me...and perhaps you as well.

 [uttered by a student after her initial class]

-[a contented grin followed by a thumbs up before the student flopped back onto her bed after a
+[a goofy grin accompanied by a thumbs up before she flopped back onto her bed after an online class]